toddcf/code-snippets/seo/onsite-onpage-offpage-seo.md

 Other websites talking about you and linking to you.

 One example is if you make one of your pages about a certain person, you can tell that person about it and hopefully they will link to it from their own website.

+Make outstanding quality content that people naturally want to link to without being asked.
+"Publish great content, share it with people, and if it is indeed great content, chances are that some people will naturally link to it."